alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-22-on-habit-twenty-thirty-forty-days-foolowing-the-death.md

 hijri: Muharram 3, 1442
 date: 2020/08/22
 category: [funerals,fatwas,bidah]
-excerpt: We have a custom that whenever any distress like an accident or death befalls a person or any of his family.
+summary: We have a custom that whenever any distress like an accident or death befalls a person or any of his family.
 shaykhs:
  - Shaykh Ibn Baz
  - Shaykh Abdullah ibn Ghudayyan